Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Let's Get Out of Here - circa 1964

-Back home I prayed nightly, “Please help Re-Re Winston like me and marry me,” I did this until I was fourteen when, for reasons to be explained, I changed the prayer to “Please help the girl from Goshen like me and marry me.
+Back home I prayed nightly, “Please help Re-Re Weiland like me and marry me,” I did this until I was fourteen when, for reasons to be explained, I changed the prayer to “Please help the girl from Goshen like me and marry me.

 The change came in the fall of my fourteenth year.
-It was on a Saturday evening and Donnie Baines and I were standing with big kids outside the Oakland Diner in Warwick, NY.
+It was on a Saturday evening and Donnie Bainbridge and I were standing with big kids outside the Oakland Diner in Warwick, NY.
 We'd won the afternoon football game against Monroe and Donnie and I, both ninth graders, got in a little at the end.
 I sprained my wrist tackling someone and after the game Coach Morgan wrapped it with an Ace bandage.
 When he finished he smiled and said, “Keep this on all weekend.”
 I glanced up and brought a solemn look to my face.
 Being on the team was new.
 It was so important - hard to believe.

 The group at the diner was mostly seniors, football players and older girls, beautiful like movie stars, in my opinion.
 The girls were headed for the movies.
 Some boys were pitching for a ride to Goshen, because they heard about a party at someone’s house.
 Donnie and I were just passing by when Matt Rickey shouted at us.